jgam/college-recommend/college/README.md

 - set it to jwt-secret and its value is pretty much a string that we set. e can go to https://jwt.io to decode it and check the payloads, header and everything.

 - set payload(login info), secret(secret key from app), option(expires and etc), and callback(error handling function)

+### check?

+check: GET /api/auth/check

+checks the token to get the information